CaffeineDuck/Balderdash/README.md

 ## Installation

+You'll need to have [ag](https://github.com/ggreer/the_silver_searcher) installed in your system. `ag` is very fast code searcher.

-This script adds balderdash script to your `/bin`.
+The following script adds balderdash script to your `/bin`.

 ```bash
 curl -L https://raw.githubusercontent.com/CaffeineDuck/Balderdash/main/install.sh | bash